The Happy Return: Plot summary

-In June 1808 Hornblower is in command of the 36-gun frigate HMS Lydia, with secret orders to sail to the Pacific coast of Nicaragua (near modern Choluteca, Choluteca) and supply a local landowner, Don Julian Alvarado ("descendant" of Pedro de Alvarado by a fictional marriage to a daughter of Moctezuma), with muskets and powder.
-Don Julian is ready to revolt against the Spanish.
+In June 1808, Captain Horatio Hornblower is in command of the 36-gun frigate HMS Lydia, with secret orders to sail to the Pacific coast of Nicaragua (near modern Choluteca, Choluteca) and supply a prominent landowner, Don Julian Alvarado ("descendant" of Pedro de Alvarado by a fictional marriage to a daughter of Moctezuma), with muskets and powder for a planned uprising against the Spanish authorities.
 Upon meeting Don Julian, Hornblower discovers that he is a megalomaniac who calls himself "El Supremo" (which Forester translates as "the Almighty"), views himself as a deity, and has been killing those who he regards as "unenlightened" because they do not recognise El Supremo's divine status.
-El Supremo claims to be a descendant of Moctezuma, the holy god-made-man of the Aztecs, and also of Pedro de Alvarado, one of the Spanish invaders of Mexico.

-While Hornblower replenishes his supplies the 50-gun Spanish ship Natividad is sighted off the coast.
-Unwilling to risk fighting the much more powerful ship in a sea battle, Hornblower hides nearby until it anchors and then captures it in a surprise nighttime boarding.
+While Hornblower replenishes his supplies, the 50-gun Spanish warship Natividad is sighted off the coast.
+Unwilling to risk fighting the much more powerful ship in a sea battle, Hornblower hides the Lydia behind an island at the entrance to the bay, and captures the Natividad as it enters the bay, in a surprise nighttime boarding.
 El Supremo demands that it be turned over to him so that he may have a navy.
-After hiding the captured Spanish officers to save them from being murdered by El Supremo, Hornblower, needing his ally's cooperation, has no choice but to accede.

-After offloading war supplies for El Supremo, Hornblower sails south.
-Off the coast of Panama he encounters a Spanish lugger, from which an envoy arrives to inform him of a new alliance between Spain and England against Napoleon.
+After hiding the captured Spanish officers to save them from being murdered by El Supremo, Hornblower honours the request.
+Off the coast of Panama he encounters a Spanish mail lugger, from which an envoy arrives to inform him of a new alliance between Spain and England against Napoleon.